Mini Jam Tarts

 And it isn’t super complicated to make. 🫶

-variety of jam tarts on a white platter.
+variety of mini jam tarts on a white serving platter.

 • EASY – Using a food processor or pastry cutter, this recipe is super simple to put together and only takes 20 minutes to bake!